kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     Here we use the `kb-sdk` tool set up above to create and populate a KBase "module".

     You can set up these environment variables in order to facilitate future commands.
+    If you play to deploy this service, as opposed to simply practicing this process, you should use your KBase username below, and think of an appropriate module name.

     ```shell
     export KBASE_USERNAME="yourusername"